 Every year Emory’s leadership essay question centers round former Chairman and CEO of The Coca-Cola Company Roberto C. Goizueta’s leadership style.
 However, this question is tweaked a little bit every year.
-In 2013-14 application, through this essay question the applicants were asked to discuss their potential ‘contribution’ to Emory ‘as a student and as an alumnus’.
+In the 2013-14 application, through this essay question, the applicants were asked to discuss their potential ‘contribution’ to Emory ‘as a student and as an alumnus’.
 Last year, they were required to explain the ‘good’ they have done to an organization and ‘the impact of their actions’.

-To select story/ experience, read carefully the first part of the essay prompt about Roberto C. Goizueta’s leadership and vision about extending his organization’s “global reach, quadrupling consumption, building brand responsibility, and creating unprecedented shareholder wealth” and identify an experience/ story that will allow you to showcase one of the above mentioned abilities.
-Look for examples when you stepped out of your comfort zone and took initiatives that brought about some change or resulted in the improvement of processes subsequently followed by an organization or group over a long term.
+To select story/ experience, read carefully the first part of the essay prompt about Roberto C. Goizueta’s leadership and vision about extending his organization’s “global reach, quadrupling consumption, building brand responsibility, and creating unprecedented shareholder wealth” and identify an experience/ story that will allow you to showcase one of the above-mentioned abilities.
+Look for examples when you stepped out of your comfort zone and took initiatives that brought about some change or resulted in the improvement of processes subsequently followed by an organization or group over the long term.
 Make sure to select recent experience where you made a clear impact.

 How to structure your essay?

 For structure, I recommend following the same 4 part structure:

 What was the context?
 Who were the players involved?
 What you needed to accomplish in your leadership role?
 What were the challenges? (approx. 60-70 words)

 What initiatives/actions you took?
 How did you deal with the challenges?
 How did you process your thoughts and took your decisions? (approx125- 130 words)